nkishansaireddy/OCR-Based-Data-Extraction-Module/README.md

 Open the application in your browser: http://127.0.0.1:5000/

-Usage
+**Usage**
 Login: Enter credentials to access the system.
 Vendor Registration: Fill out the form and upload the PAN image.
 Data Management: View registered vendors and their PAN details.
-**
-PAN Verification:**

-Click Verify to check if extracted PAN matches the stored one.
+PAN Verification:Click Verify to check if extracted PAN matches the stored one.
 A pop-up notification displays verification status.
 View PAN Image: Click View to open the image in a new tab.
 Export Data: Download vendor records in PDF, CSV, or Excel formats.
 Navigation: Use the Back to Home button to return to the homepage.

 **Folder Structure**